 We identified four dimensions under the learning program category:

-Views by report type (Learning Program category only)
+This pie chart shows views by report type (Learning Program category only).

 So, how popular is the learning program category in practice?